Every business scans the marketplace for the best vendor so they can make an informed purchase.

 Timeline

-While timelines vary across projects, an average request for quote timeline ranges from six to ten weeks.
+How can you ensure a consistent supply chain while managing tight timelines?
+While timelines vary across projects, an average request for quote timeline ranges from six to 10 weeks.
 Avoid frustrated vendors and costly procurement cycles by clearly mentioning timelines in the RFQ.

 A successful RFQ can lead to faster production cycles, delighted customers, and satisfied stakeholders.
 Use some of these tips to shorten your RFQ timeline: